zzzprojects/EntityFramework-Extensions/docs2/pages/articles/fastest-way-to-insert.md

 ```

 ## Conclusion
-Entity Framework Extensions is well tested with over 10k unit tests and currently used by thousands of company all around the world.
+Entity Framework Extensions is well tested with over 10k unit tests and currently used by thousands of companies all around the world.
 Without a doubt, it is the ultimate library to improve your performance with Entity Framework.

 On the negative side, this library is not free.

-ZZZ Projects gives back value to the .NET community by supporting some other free libraries, tutorials and sponsoring project such as:
+ZZZ Projects gives back value to the .NET community by supporting some other free libraries, tutorials and sponsoring projects such as:

 - [Entity Framework Plus](http://entityframework-plus.net/){:target="_blank"}
 - [Html Agility Pack](http://html-agility-pack.net/){:target="_blank"}